agbc317/Election_analysis/README.md

 # Election_analysis

-## Project Overview
+## Overview of Election Audit
-You are given election data and tasked with finding the total number of votes cast, the winner, their vote count, and their winning vote percentage.
+The purpose of this analysis was to find the winner of the election using the election results that we were provided with.
+This analysis

-1. Find total number of votes cast
+1. Finds the total number of votes cast
-2. Find all Candidate names
+2. Finds all Candidate names
-3. Find vote count for each Candidate
+3. Finds vote count for each Candidate
-4. Find vote percentage for each Candidate
+4. Finds vote percentage for each Candidate
+5. Finds all County Names
+6. Finds vote count for each County
+7. Finds vote percentage for each County
-5. Find Winning Candidate
+8. Finds Winning Candidate
+9. Finds County with highest vote percentage

 ## Resources
 - Data Source: election_results.csv
 - Software Version: Python 3.9.4 Visual Code 1.57.1

-## Summary
+## Election Audit Results
 Analysis shows:
 - The total number of votes was 369,711
 - There were three candidates